jaideepsai-narayan/vertex_ai_summarizer/README.md

 This project brings real-time question-answering and contextual summarization right into your browser, helping you understand complex or lengthy content effortlessly using cutting-edge AI.

+### Implemented with Retrieval-Augmented Generation (RAG):

+	•	Chunking: Divide the webpage content into meaningful sections.
+	•	Embedding: Convert these chunks into vector representations using embedding models.
+	•	Storage: Store embeddings in a vector database like FAISS
+	•	Retrieval: On user queries, retrieve relevant chunks and generate responses using a language model.
+	•	Benefits: Provides more contextually relevant and accurate summaries or answers.

 ---

 ## 🚀 Features